Department of Electrical Engineering

 A student may also formally combine electrical engineering with studies in biology, computer science, physics, materials, neuroscience, engineering and management systems, energy and environmental studies, and several other fields.

 All candidates for the B.S.E. are required to satisfy the general University requirements and the School of Engineering and Applied Science requirements.
-An introductory computer science course should be taken during the freshman year if possible.
+An introductory computer science course should be taken during the first year if possible.

 Each student's academic program must have depth in at least one area plus a reasonable degree of breadth to produce a sound basis for future development.
 All programs are required to have a strong design component and a strong engineering science component.
 The specific plan of study is determined in consultation with the student's academic adviser, taking into account ABET program guidelines.
 All such plans must include the following: